zsofiasomlai/pbx-group-security/content/blog/drafts/TW/MarkDownYousay.md

 A great example of the "excision of faffing around" that markdown excels at is probably this:

 Do you want to create an external link?
-Then put in in your document:
+Then put it in your document:

 ```
 https://www.easypeasy.com